Updated: July 23, 2021

 I’ve spent a good deal of time talking to people about their financial problems.

 In most cases, their money troubles can be traced back to bad decisions they’ve made, and continue to make unconsciously.

-Particularly, emotional mistakes that they repeatedly commit, which severely affects their ability to change their financial circumstances.
+Particularly, emotional mistakes that they repeatedly commit severely affect their ability to change their financial circumstances.